kottans/frontend/tasks/js-pre-oop.md

 1. You will require code review for this task:
    - If you are a **p2p course** student, please, follow [these instructions](https://github.com/kottans/frontend-2019-p2p/blob/master/CONTRIBUTING.md)
    - If you are a student of the **offline** Kottans course, please, follow [these instructions](https://github.com/kottans/frontend-2019-homeworks/blob/master/README.md)
+   - Note, that especially this task you require to put a single file (**index.js only**) in your homework repo.
 1. You did a lot already!
 If you honestly finished all the previous steps then go ahead and share it with others – post a message in [course channel][chat]: